Server IP addresses and hostnames

 Cloud 66 Agent

-Some cloud providers assign a new IP address to restarted servers
+Some cloud providers automatically assign a new IP address to restarted servers.

 Cloud 66 automatically detects the internal and external IP addresses of your servers through an agent installed on each server.
 This agent sends information about your server back to us at a 5 minute interval, which is used to auto-generate the